howerj/liblisp/liblisp.md

 added as well.
 * Needed primitives; apply, loop, tr.
 * Anonymous recursion would be a good thing to have.
-* The semantics of the default IO port to **read** or **print** to need to be worked out.
+* The semantics of the default IO port to **print** and **format** to be worked out when it comes to printing color and pretty printing.
-* There is currently no decent way of handling binary data, also string handling could be improved a lot.
+* There is currently no decent way of handling binary data.
-* Bignum branch
-* A branch where liblisp.c is split up like it should be.
-* The memory layout of cells could be improved greatly.
-Other Lisps tend to use knowledge about the pointer layout use spare bits, the lower two bits will always be zero as the pointer should be aligned, so a pointer cannot have those bits set.
-This can be used to mark what is and what is not a pointer.
+* A branch that makes use of arbitrary precision arithmetic (replacing floating point numbers *and* integers) could be made.

 #### main.c